María José Hötzel, Luiz Carlos Pinheiro Machado Filho, Matías Javier Hargreaves Méndez

 Some of the Things We Really Liked when We Read the Application

-many years some of these small-scale farmers have been using agroecological systems (e.g. Voisin Rational System) which can meet production efficiency while
+- For many years small-scale dairy farmers in Santa Catarina have been using agroecological systems (e.g. Voisin Rational System) which can meet production efficiency while

 remaining benign in terms of enviromental, human, and animal well-being.
-But one is witnessing farmers in the region abandoning agroecological practices, possibly due to issues related to public policies, support of
+But one is witnessing these farmers in the region abandoning these practices.
+We are interested in the applicants'